dmulyalin/salt-nornir/docs/source/Overview.rst

 limited number of file descriptors created, usually around 1000, because Nornir proxy minion uses multiprocessing queues for inter-process communications, effectively creating pipes on a lower level, each such a pipe consume file descriptor.
-But after child processes destroyed, not all fds deleted for some reason, fd leaking after reaching OS limit prevents proxy minion process from running tasks.
+But after child processes destroyed, not all file descriptors deleted, fd leaking, after reaching OS limit, prevents proxy minion process from running tasks.
 Watchdog on each run creates and destroys test pipes, restarting Nornir proxy minion process on failure to do so.
 Nornir proxy minion process restart leads to clearing of all previously created pipes and release of file descriptors.